 Bathroom Safety for Seniors: 4 Simple Tips

 Did you know that people use the toilet 7 times a day on average?
-That’s why bathroom safety for seniors is especially important.
+That’s why bathroom safety for seniors is paramount.

 Balance issues, muscle weakness, frailty, and cognitive issues like Alzheimer’s disease or dementia can make a simple activity like using the toilet difficult or even dangerous.

-As challenging as using the toilet might be, it’s also important to help your older adult preserve as much dignity and independence as possible.
+As challenging as using the toilet might be, it’s also essential to help your older adult preserve as much dignity and independence as possible.

-We share 4 simple tips and modifications that make going to the bathroom safer, easier, and less tiring for seniors.
+We share four simple tips and modifications that make going to the bathroom safer, easier, and less tiring for seniors.

 Bathrooms are dangerous because they’re small spaces with lots of hard surfaces and corners.

-On top of that, sitting down and standing up can cause dizziness or unsteady balance for seniors because of blood pressure changes or muscle weakness.
+On top of that, sitting down and standing up can cause dizziness or unsteady balance in seniors due to changes in blood pressure or muscle weakness.

 That could easily lead to a devastating fall.

-1) Keep walkways and floors clear, smooth and well-lit, day and night
+1) Keep walkways and floors clear and well-lit (day and night)

-2) Consider 3 types of grab bars for extra support when sitting and standing
+2) Consider three types of grab bars for extra support when sitting and standing

-Toilet safety frames with arms (like these) give seniors a helpful guide and support.
-They typically install easily with no tools and are easily removed.
+Toilet safety frames with arms give seniors a helpful guide and support.
+They typically install with no tools and are easy to remove.

-Floor to ceiling pole grab bars (like these) provide support, even in awkward spaces.
-They can be placed exactly where they’re most helpful, installed easily with no tools, and removed easily.
+Floor-to-ceiling pole grab bars (like these) provide support, even in awkward spaces.
+They can be placed precisely where they’re most helpful, installed easily with no tools, and removed easily.

-Wall-mounted grab bars (like these) provide secure support, but do require correct positioning and permanent installation to be effective and safe.
+Wall-mounted grab bars provide secure support but require proper positioning and permanent installation to be effective and safe.

 3. Add a raised toilet seat with arms

-Raised toilet seats with arms (like these) increase safety by reducing the distance and effort needed to sit and stand.
-They install easily with no tools and are easily removed.
+Raised toilet seats with arms increase safety by reducing the distance and effort needed to sit and stand.
+They install with no tools and are easy to remove.

 4. Make cleaning up easier for greater independence and dignity